jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/triage-hacker/index.md

 First, what problem would this solve?
 I am repeating myself here but when one of our analysts has to audit a new [continuous hacking](../../services/continuous-hacking/) project, usually all they get is access to one or more big code repositories.
-And clients expect vulnerability reports as soon as possible.
-We would like our predictor to sort all the files in these repositories according to the likelihood, or possibility, that they contain a vulnerability so that the analyst can prioritize the manual inspection.
+And what the client expects is a software vulnerability report as soon as possible.
+We would like our predictor
+to sort all the files in these repositories according to the likelihood, or possibility, that they contain a vulnerability so that the analyst can prioritize the manual inspection.
 Ideally, when the analyst is